xinglin/hugo-site/content/home.md

 title = "Home"
 +++

-_This is the home page.
-It will display the blog section if there is one, and a text before._

 Hey !
-Welcome to the **Cocoa Enhanced theme**.
-Here are some articles :
+Welcome to the **Xing Lin's** home page.
+Here are some articles: